GetThatFlightOut/GTFO-BE/README.md

 ## What it does

-This project part of a Service-Oriented Architecture (SOA) application.
+This project part of a Service-Oriented Architecture (SOA) application that provides users with flight and weather information based on search parameters that the user provides.
 The GTFO-BE serves as an intermediary, or microservice, from the GTFO-FE repo and the Weather-API and Flight-API repos.
+This service collects data from both the Weather and Flight APIs and compiles the data into one service that the front end can call.

+To view the production site, please visit the [GTFO link](https://gtfo-fe.herokuapp.com/).

+To view the other components of the application please visit the [Github Project Organization](https://github.com/GetThatFlightOut).

 ## How to Install GTFO-BE